Audiologist

 I have been told by a hearing aid sales person that a hearing aid "uses" the ear, and that if you "don't use it, you lose it".
 Is there any truth in this statement, or is this a "snake-oil" sales pitch?

-Asked by Cam about 11 years ago
+Asked by Cam over 11 years ago

 Well, hearing aids send information to the ear.
 The ear then sends information to the brain.
 Whether you get hearing aids or not, the ear will age.
 You cannot stop this from happening if you get hearing aids.
 However, auditory processing can be adversely affected without hearing aids.
 If the ear and the brain are not in communcation over a period of time, auditory pathway fibers will wear down.
 We try to preserve that communication with hearing aids.
 So, in THAT sense, if you don't use it, you lose it.